timopaehrisch/slimnode/README.md

     100 GB SSD
     Ubuntu 22.04 or 24.04

 6 GB of RAM is fine too, but you shouldn’t go much lower than 80 GB of storage.
-Ubuntu 22.04 or 24.04 mandatory.
+Ubuntu 22.04 or 24.04 is mandatory.

 I did this project, because I wanted to get rid of my Raspberry Pi at home.
 It's shaky hardware and I encountered quite same fails due to errors on the hard disk resulting in a broken blockchain, so I had